Climate Impacts Awards: Unlocking urgent climate action by making the health effects of climate change visible

 Coapplicants must contribute at least 20% of their research time to this programme.

-The amount we pay will be proportionate to the time they contribute to the award, for example if they contribute 30% of their time to the award we will fund 30% of their salary.
+The amount we pay will be proportionate to the time they contribute to the award, for example, if they contribute 30% of their time to the award we will fund 30% of their salary.

-that they will underwrite the post, including any salary costs not covered by Wellcome, for the period of time that the person will be working on the grant.
+- guarantee to provide salary support, including any salary costs not covered by Wellcome, for the period of time that the person will be working on the grant.

 Coapplicants can also ask for salary where they:

-Don’t have a permanent, open ended or long-term rolling contract and they:
+- Don’t have a permanent, open ended or long-term rolling contract and they:

 Alternatively, coapplicants may get their salary through employment on another grant.

-Staff working on your grant
+Staff working on your programme

 We will cover the salary costs of all staff, full or part-time, who will work on your grant.